mirahush/graduation/Techdebts.md

       - [X] update the method called getCurrentPosition to return the direction in Enum format
         - [X] create enum value for directions so that the first letter is returned
       - [X] update the method called determineNextDirectionForMoveCommand to work with position.direction
+      - [X] remove the direction property with char format from RoverPosition

 ### Done